singhraman4282/SaveHaven/README.md

 # SaveHaven

-SaveHaven is a Swift Package Manager (SPM) package designed to simplify the process of saving and loading Codable objects in a structured manner.
-It provides a repository pattern for saving and loading assets, with support for handling successes and failures during these operations.
+SaveHaven is a Swift Package Manager (SPM) package designed to simplify the process of saving, loading, and deleting Codable objects in a structured manner.
+It provides a repository pattern for handling these operations, along with structured result types to capture successes and failures.

 ## Features

-- **Save and Load Assets**: SaveHaven allows you to easily save and load Codable objects to and from the file system.
+- **Save, Load, and Delete Assets**: SaveHaven allows you to easily save, load, and delete Codable objects to and from the file system.
-- **Structured Result Types**: It provides structured result types (`LoadResult` and `SaveResult`) to capture successes and failures during saving and loading operations.
+- **Structured Result Types**: It provides structured result types (`LoadResult`, `SaveResult`, `DeleteResult`) to capture successes and failures during saving, loading, and deleting operations.
-- **Customizable Configuration**: You can customize the repository with your own file system implementation, URL creator, JSON encoder, and decoder.
+- **Customizable Configuration**: You can customize the repository with your own root directory, JSON encoder, and decoder.

 ## Installation